Pakistan, Turkiye Enjoy Shared Bonds Of Historical, Cultural Affinities: Hina Khar - UrduPoint

 ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Nov, 2022 ) :Minister of State for Foreign Affairs Hina Rabbani Khar on Wednesday said that the ties between the people of Pakistan and Turkiye were closely marked with shared bonds of historical and cultural affinities.

-Addressing at a ceremony to celebrate the 75th anniversary of the establishment of ties between the brotherly countries of Turkiye and Pakistan as a chief guest, she said few countries in the world enjoyed such excellent ties.
+Addressing at a cultural night organized at Jinnah Convention Center to celebrate the 75th anniversary of the establishment of ties between the brotherly countries of Turkiye and Pakistan as a chief guest, she said few countries in the world enjoyed such excellent ties.

 She opined there also existed complete unanimity and alignment of opinion between the two countries.
 These links were not only contemporary but also permanent, she added.